dim2k2006/microfrontend-react-app/README.md

 <img src="./docs/images/screen-users-list.png" alt="Users List application" />

-The is one more screen called **Split view** that shows how two remote applications (user form and users list) can communicate in real time.
+There is one more screen called **Split view** that shows how two remote applications (user form and users list) can communicate in real-time.

 <img src="./docs/images/screen-split-view.png" alt="Split view" />